lpcia/Parade-Player/README.md

 # Parade Player
-Arduino based DY-????
-MP3 Player with I2CKeyPad input, and a HD44780 LCD Display This version works with an automobile head-unit/large weatherproof speakers.
+Arduino based DY-???? / DYPlayer MP3 Player with I2CKeyPad input, and a HD44780 LCD Display This version works with an automobile head-unit/large weatherproof speakers.

 ## Concept